Blaze Ya Dead Homie: The Casket Factory (2015–2017)

 In early 2015 Twiztid, Blaze Ya Dead Homie and The R.O.C. posted promotional pictures for Blaze's new album titled The Casket Factory.
 In a May 30, 2015 interview with The Underground in Australia, Blaze announced that he will be going on tour with Kottonmouth Kings in July, Drive-By may not put anything out in 2015, but possibly in 2016.
 He also stated that he and The R.O.C. have been working on their groups, Zodiac MPrint, debut album here and there, while each working on new solo material.
 He also stated, and emphasised that his new album will be released in 2015.
 He may not know the official date until after his tour with Kottonmouth Kings, but he is working on picking out what songs will make the album, and he continued to say that he tries to stick to the release date that is released, he also continued to say that the album will be released in 2015.
 In June 2015 Twiztid posted on their Instagram account that Blaze's new album was coming along nicely and near the finishing stages.
-On June 29, 2015 Blaze posted a picture saying that The Casket Factory release date was coming out soon, and that he was going back to "The Dojo" to record some more for the album.
-Blaze will be going on tour with KMK, from July 12, 2015 through August 5, 2015.
+On June 29, 2015, Blaze posted a picture saying that The Casket Factory release date was coming out soon, and that he was going back to "The Dojo" to record some more for the album.
+Blaze will be going on tour with KMK, from July 12, 2015, through August 5, 2015.
 Blaze announced in early July that the official release date will be announced at the GOTJ 2015.
-In mid 2015 Blaze posted on his social media accounts askings fans who they would like to see him collab with on his upcoming album.
+In mid 2015 Blaze posted on his social media accounts asking fans who they would like to see him collab with on his upcoming album.
 This will make the first Majik Ninja Entertainment album to feature another artist off the label.
 During Twiztid's and Blaze Ya Dead Homie's 2015 GOTJ seminar it was announced that The Casket Factory will be released on January 15, 2016.
-On August 18, 2015, Majik Ninja Entertainment released Blaze's first single off The Casket Factory via Soundcloud.
+On August 18, 2015, Majik Ninja Entertainment released Blaze's first single off The Casket Factory via SoundCloud.
 The single is titled "Ghost" and features Kung Fu Vampire.
 A few days later the second single was released titled "Wormfood", on August 21, 2016.
 In December 2015 the track list for the album was released and features, Kung Fu Vampire, DJ Swamp, Anybody Killa, The R.O.C., Lex "The Hex" Master, Boondox, and Twiztid.
-On December 23, 2015 the third single and first music video was released for the track "They Call That Gangsta" featuring The R.O.C. and Lex "The Hex" Master.
+On December 23, 2015, the third single and first music video was released for the track "They Call That Gangsta" featuring The R.O.C. and Lex "The Hex" Master.